vmg/redcarpet/README.markdown

 This class renders 100% standards compliant Markdown with 0 extensions.
 Nada.
-Don't even try to enable extensions with a compatibility layer, because that's a maintance nightmare and won't work.
+Don't even try to enable extensions with a compatibility layer, because that's a maintenance nightmare and won't work.

 On a related topic: if your Markdown gem has a `lib/markdown.rb` file that monkeypatches the Markdown class, you're a terrible human being.
 Just saying.